 Instead, choose a pricing model, particularly a project-based pricing model, that’s really going to set you and your client up for success.

-To learn how to calculate your minimum price for profitability and the other pricing decisions you need to make in your freelance business, check out our Pricing For Creatives workshop.
+To learn how to price creative services for profitability and the other pricing decisions you need to make in your freelance business, check out our Pricing For Creatives workshop.